 Local tip: Edenton has several self-guided tours for the adventurous explorer.
-History buffs and those who share a romance with architecture might want to purchase a copy of the Edenton’s Women’s Club, A Walking tour of Historic Edenton at the Barker House and take a casual stroll down the town’s charming neighborhoods.
-Learn the stories that take you behind the doors, around the lawns, and interpretations that lead you through 300 years of American History.
+History buffs and those who share a romance with architecture might want to purchase a copy of the Edenton’s Woman’s Club, A Walking tour of Historic Edenton at the Barker House and take a casual stroll through the town’s charming neighborhoods.
+Learn the stories that take you behind the doors, across the lawns, and inside 300-plus years of American history.
 Over 120 homes, churches, historic sites, and buildings are featured in this guide that includes six districts throughout Edenton — all within walking distance from downtown.

 Outdoorsy folks may be interested in the natural and cultural history of the county.
 Edenton Bay, Pembroke Creek, and Bennett Mill Pond offer convenient access for boating, fishing, paddling, and bird-watching.
 The Edenton Fish Hatchery is a great family outing nearby and features a small aquarium, fish-rearing ponds, and a wildlife observation boardwalk out to Pembroke Creek.

 The majority of the county’s landscape is covered in wetlands, swamps, streams and farmland.
 Be sure to take a relaxing rural drive through pastoral farms with fields of sweet potatoes, cotton, peanuts, clary sage, and grazing livestock or grab your rods and tackle and head out to the Chowan River Fishing Pier for your catch-of-the-day.